Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 This helps create continuity and reduces the gap between idea and execution.

-### Complementary lane: gifts and donations

-Gifts and donations can provide:

-- bridge support
-- continuity support
-- infrastructure support

-The lane matters, but it remains complementary and disciplined.

-It supports continuity rather than replacing institutional or grant logic.

 ## Why this initiative is worth building

 This initiative is worth building because it addresses a real gap.